-Vattenfall produces electricity and heat from many types of energy sources, including hydro, wind, solar, biomass, waste, nuclear, coal and natural gas.
+Vattenfall generates electricity and heat from many types of energy sources, including hydro, wind, solar, biomass, waste, nuclear, coal and natural gas.
 Vattenfall is one of the largest providers of fossil free electricity in Europe.
 We will phase out coal as fuel in all our heat plants by 2030.

-We own and operate more than 100 hydro power plants, most of which are located in Sweden with some in Finland and Germany.
-Hydro power accounts for roughly 30 per cent of Vattenfall's total electricity generation and is the most significant renewable energy source both in terms of Vattenfall's production and the European energy system.
+We own and operate more than 100 hydro power plants, most of which are located in Sweden and some in Finland and Germany.
+Hydro power accounts for a large proportion of Vattenfall's total electricity generation and is the most significant renewable energy source both in terms of Vattenfall's production and the European energy system.